INSTRUCTIONAL POLICIES AND PROCEDURES

 Student Evaluation of Faculty Instruction

 Each instructor/course combination is evaluated by students at least once during the academic year.
-An instrument developed by the Evaluation of Faculty Instruction Committee is used to elicit student ratings of various aspects of instruction.
+An instrument developed by the Student Rating of Faculty Committee is used to elicit student ratings of various aspects of instruction.

 Student are able to complete this anonymous survey form online from within their MyMocsNet account.
 They just have to log in and click on each class to rate their instructors.
-This data is compiled within the Banner system and made available to the Office of Institutional Research.
-Aggregated anonymized data is also made available to the instructor for their use in improving the quality of their teaching.
+This data is compiled within the Banner system and made available to the Office of Planning, Evaluation & Institutional Research.
+Aggregated anonymous data is also made available to the instructor for their use in improving the quality of their teaching.
 It may also be used by departments as part of the adjunct selection process.